matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 Period (see https://matrix.org/docs/spec/proposals for the rest of the MSC process).

+Even though a threshold of only 75% is required for approval, the Spec Core Team is expected to seek consensus on MSCs.

 The above governance process for the Spec Core Team is considered as part of the spec and is updated using the Matrix Spec Change process.
 However, changes to the governance process also require a 75% positive approval from the Guardians